molgenis/systemsgenetics/eqtl-mapping-pipeline/README.md

 If you are running the software in a cluster environment, you can specificy the number of threads to use (`nrthreads`) by appending the command above with the following command line switch `--threads nrthreads` (nrthreads should be an integer).

 If you want to test all possible combinations in your dataset, you can append the command above using the following command line switch `--testall`.

+Note that the `--gte` switch is optional, and only applies if you are using a `genotypephenotypecoupling` file.

 If you want to use a set of QTLs that you have previously calculated (`eqtlfile`, for example from another dataset, which we do not recommend because of technical and biological differences between datasets), you can append the command above using the following command line switch `--eqtls eqtlfile` (remember to use the full path).
 The format of such file is described here: [QTL file](https://github.com/molgenis/systemsgenetics/tree/master/eqtl-mapping-pipeline#qtl-file).